Pvt. Vincent Charles Sykora

 Unlike the trip to Camp O'Donnell, the doors of the box cars were left open.
 This made the trip a great deal easier on the POWs.
 For whatever reason, the train stopped in several towns.
 When it arrived in a town, the Filipino people would come out.
 Many brought rice balls, fried chicken, bananas and anything else they had with them.
 Because they were not allowed to approach the train, the Filipinos would throw the food to the prisoners.

-The POWs were unloaded from the trains in the outskirts of Manila.
-They then marched two miles to Bilibid Prison.
-Bilibid had been built by the Americans and had been a civilian prisoner before the war.
+The POWs were unloaded from the trains in the outskirts of Manila and marched two miles to Bilibid Prison.
+Bilibid had been built by the Americans and had been a civilian prisoner before the war but put into use as a POW camp by the Japanese.
 The prison was a series of two story mortar and brick buildings surrounded by a high brick wall.
 At the entrance were two heavy iron gates.

-Upon arriving at the prison, the POWs discovered there were no beds for them to sleep on at night.
-The food was also of poor quality.
+Upon arriving at the prison, the POWs discovered there were no beds for them to sleep on at night, and the food was also of poor quality.
 Probably the one good thing about Bilibid was that the prisoners had more than enough water for drinking and washing.

 Two days after arriving at Bilibid, Vincent and other prisoners were marched through the streets of Manila to the port area.
 They marched down Dewey Boulevard which had been the most modern street of the city.
-It was now lined with burnt out empty buildings.
-The POWs also saw that ashes were all that was left of the huts that had lined other streets in Manila.
+It was now lined with burnt out empty buildings and that ashes were all that was left of the huts that had lined other streets in Manila.